If you’re bothered by gas when you eat beans, try this cooking method.

 Put the beans in a large pot and cover them with water.
 Bring them to a boil and take them off the heat.
 This breaks the capsules surrounding the beans and allows stachyose, verbascose and raffinose, the gas-causing sugars, to escape into the water.
 Stir about half a teaspoon of baking soda into the soaking water (to make it more alkaline) and let the beans soak overnight.

-Drain the soaking water off the beans and rinse them several times.
-Add fresh water or bouillon and proceed with your recipe to cook the beans.
+Drain the soaking water off the beans and rinse them thoroughly.

 Canned beans should not be a problem since they are prepared using a method similar to this.
 I often use canned beans in my healthful recipes; the choice is yours.